Herbert C. Brown Award For Creative Research In Synthetic Methods

-"Over the years his selection of problems has been inspiring, usually reflecting creative insight into areas of opportunity that served to define future directions of the field and precipitate interest from others," adds Stanford University's Paul A. Wender.
-"Great syntheses arise from an understanding of structure and mechanism, and Overman has demonstrated a mastery of these elements in his efforts."
+Haloboration was an obscure reaction that Suzuki developed into an important new path to functionalized vinylboranes, Soderquist says.
+“The intermediate organoboranes have low toxicity and are stable, often isolable reagents which permit many functional groups to be tolerated in the coupling process.”

-In addition to his research skills, Overman's colleagues note that his creativity and ability to inspire also extend to his skills as a mentor—a role that he particularly relishes.
-"The greatest joy is the opportunity to work with young people at a very important time in their lives," he says.
-Even so, Overman doesn't have any special advice to offer.
-"How students really learn is by observing how science is conducted in your lab," he notes.
-"That's a hundred times more important than anything you might say."
+Soderquist points out that Suzuki didn’t patent the coupling.
+“He’s never made a dime from this reaction,” Soderquist says, commenting on Suzuki’s “refreshing lack of egotism.”

-Overman will present the award address before the Division of Organic chemistry.
+Suzuki will present the award address before the Division of Organic Chemistry.

 Join the conversation